 inheritance taxes; purchase by the state of existing economic enterprises;

-[end of excerpt].
-For a more extensive discussion of Marx’s theories refer to Macro Social Theory by Frank W. Elwell.
+the organization of labor; cent For a more extensive discussion of Marx’s theories refer to Macro Social Theory by Frank W. Elwell.
 Also see Sociocultural Systems: Principles of Structure and Change to learn how his insights contribute to a more complete understanding of modern societies.

 References: